 I know, it’s tempting to crack open a bottle of wine every day and eat all the chocolate and cookies you can get your hands on.

 But, most of us know food affects our mood.
-Plus, the last thing we want is to fall ill now that the hospitals are overworked.
+Plus, the last thing we want is to fall ill.

 WebMD has a good article about what to eat and drink to help you feel better.